nareshgurung/Martian-Survival-Tool-Store/README.md

 * As a <user> I want to {be notified (or not) when items in my Wishlist/groups are on sale}
 * As a <user> I want to {be able to leave comments on items that I have purchased, and see others comments}
 * As a <user> I want to {be able to ask questions about items}
+* As a <user> I want to {be able to get emergency shipments if I am already on mars}

 ## Useful Links:
   Markdown cheat sheet - https://www.markdownguide.org/basic-syntax/